benjaminleroy99/Deep-Learning/README.md

 This repository contains several works done for my deep learning class at Imperial College London.

-First file is about how to create generative models with the implementation of a VVAE and a deep convolutional GAN.
+First file is about how to create generative models with the implementation of a VAE and a deep convolutional GAN.

 The link to this work is here: https://colab.research.google.com/drive/1ewHBBmE2ft4dvnylbcTmAVkgMfZ09FvI?usp=sharing